pk664/robo-advisor/README.md

 The following definitions of financial metrics are adapted from Investopedia.

 Fundamental data provided by the Robo Advisor application include: forward price to earnings ratio, beta, price to book ratio, enterprise value to revenue, enterprise value to EBITDA, and dividend yield.
+These financial metrics are intended to help inform the user with additional information regarding their stock of interest.

 + Forward P/E ratio indicates the market value of a stock compared to the companies future earnings.
 + Beta indicates how volatile a stock's price is compared to the overall stock market.